 - Other Diseases & Conditions

 The short answer is “yes.”
 Drinking alcohol (beer, wine, and distilled spirits) improves health and helps us live longer.
 Learn more at Alcohol and Health: Medical Findings.
-Cardiovascular disease is the leading cause of death in the developed world.
-For example it kills about one million people in the U.S. each year.1 The National Institute on Alcohol Abuse and Alcoholism reports that moderate drinking is very good for heart health.
+Cardiovascular disease (CVD) is the leading cause of death in the developed world.
+For example it kills about one million people in the U.S. each year.1 A federal agency (NIAAA) reports that moderate drinking is very good for heart health.
 It leads to a 40% to 60% drop in heart disease.2

-The public generally knows that red wine is good for the heart and increases longevity.
-Unfortunately, the Red Wine Myth is that only red wine provides these important benefits.
-In reality, alcoholic beverages tend to be generally equal in their health benefits.
+The public generally knows that red wine is good for the heart and increases length of life.
+But the Red Wine Myth is that only red wine provides these important benefits.
+In fact, alcoholic beverages tend to be generally equal in their health benefits.
 It’s the alcohol in alcoholic beverages that largely improves health and lengthens life.
 And standard drinks of alcohol all contain six-tenths of an ounce of pure alcohol.

 Impacts of Moderate Drinking on Health

 Heart disease is a major cause of death.
 And drinking in moderation greatly reduces coronary diseases.
 As a result, moderate drinkers are less likely to suffer heart attacks or failure.
 That’s in comparison to either abstainers or heavy drinkers.